Cancers of the Oral Mucosa

 Prognosis

 In general, the prognosis for oral cancer depends on tumor staging and the location of the tumor.
 At most times, the staging of the tumor is associated with the timing of the diagnosis.
-The earlier the diagnosis, the lower the tumor stage, and hence, a better survival rate (83.7%) is noted compared with a lower survival rate with a late diagnosis, leading to a higher stage III-IV (38.5%).
-However, other factors also have to be taken into account, such as the location of the tumor, the patient’s general health, age, tobacco usage, and the presence of human papillomavirus (HPV) infection.
+The earlier the diagnosis, the lower the tumor stage, and hence, better survival rate (83.7%) is noted compared with a lower survival rate with a late diagnosis, leading to a higher stage III-IV (38.5%).
+However, other factors also have to be taken into account, such as the location of the tumor, the patient’s general health, age, tobacco and alcohol usage, and the presence of HPV infection.

-Based on 2017 data from the United States, the estimated 5-year survival rate for oral and pharyngeal cancers is approximately 66%.
-Lip carcinomas generally has the best 5-year survival rate (88%) and the floor of mouth has the worst (54%).[4]
-Tumor staging is the best prognostic factor for intraoral cancers and lip carcinomas, while the status of transcriptionally active HPV is considered the most important prognostic factor for oropharyngeal cancers.
-Those with HPV-positive tumors tend to respond better to chemotherapy and/or radiation therapy compared with those with HPV-negative tumors.
+Based on 2020 data from the United States,[27] the overall 5-year survival rate for oral and pharyngeal cancers at an early stage is 84% (only 29% of all oral cancers are diagnosed at this stage).
+However, if the cancer has spread to surrounding tissues and lymph nodes, the overall 5-year survival rate is approximately 65%, and 39% if it spreads to distant organs.
+Lip carcinoma generally has the best 5-year survival rate (88%), owing to early diagnosis, whereas floor-of-the-mouth cancer has the worst rate (54%).[4]
+Tumor staging, therefore, is the best prognostic factor for intraoral cancers and lip carcinomas, while the status of transcriptionally active HPV is considered the most important prognostic factor for oropharyngeal cancers.
+In fact, HPV-positive tumors tend to respond better to therapy compared with HPV-negative tumors, and have higher survival rates.[24]

 Patient Education